input-output-hk/mithril/docs/website/root/manual/operate/run-signer-node.md

 :::tip

-The topology file of the DMQ node follows a similar format than the Cardano node topology file.
+The DMQ node's topology file follows a similar format to the Cardano node's topology file.
 More information is available at [Cardano node topology](https://developers.cardano.org/docs/get-started/infrastructure/node/topology/).

 :::